sfraney/recipe-book/content/recipes/lechon-porchetta.md

 ### Assembly

-1. Score the flesh side of the pork belly in a crosshatch pattern (about 1/4 inch deep) to increase surface area for seasoning and help the roll hold together.
-1. Season meat side with salt (~1% the weight of the belly[[1]](https://www.seriouseats.com/tips-for-seasoning-with-salt-11768648)[[2]](https://theblogjournal.com/how-much-salt-should-i-add-to-a-pound-of-meat/)), 2 tsp pepper, garlic, sliced onion, bay leaves, and lemongrass.
-1. Roll tightly, skin outside, and tie in 4–6 places.
 1. Pat skin very dry.
-Mix remaining salt, pepper, baking powder, calamansi juice, and soy sauce into a paste.
+Mix ~1/3 salt and baking powder together.
 Rub this mixture evenly over the entire skin surface.
+Allow ~30 minutes for salt to penetrate a bit.
+1. Flip belly over and score the flesh side in a crosshatch pattern (about 1/4 inch deep) to increase surface area for seasoning and help the roll hold together.
+1. Season meat side with remaining salt, pepper, garlic, calamansi juice, sliced onion, and lemongrass.
+1. Roll tightly, skin outside, and tie in 4–6 places.

 ### Drying (recommended)
 - Refrigerate uncovered at least 8 hours or overnight to dry the skin.